MadanRaj09/E-Commerce-Portal/README.md

 e.Then Execute 'python3 manage.py migrate'

-f.Then Execute 'python manage.py runserver'
+f.Then Execute 'python3 manage.py runserver'

 g.Open a browser(pref.
 Google Chrome) and navigate to localhost:8000